atndan/NLP-Natural-Language-Processing-Dojo/README.md

 **NLP- Natural Language Processing**

-Re-implement all programming assignments in the course Udemy Natural Language Processing in Python
+Re-implement all programming assignments in the course Natural Language Processing in Python on Udemy

 **List of programming assignments**